 Why subscribe?

 Nobody knows Los Angeles history, true crime and historic preservation like Kim Cooper and Richard Schave, proprietors of acclaimed tour company Esotouric and authors of the Raymond Chandler Map and How To Find Old Los Angeles.
-From The Real Black Dahlia to Charles Bukowski’s L.A., Pasadena Confidential to The Birth of Noir, their deeply researched bus tours, walking tours, blog posts, webinars (available here on Substack as a streaming channel) and 3-D virtual tours reveal the secrets of the city they love.
+From The Real Black Dahlia to Charles Bukowski’s L.A., Pasadena Confidential to The Birth of Noir, their deeply researched bus tours (currently on hiatus, but featured in the short documentary below), walking tours, blog posts, webinars (available here on Substack as a streaming channel) and 3-D virtual tours reveal the secrets of the city they love.

 Subscribe to become one of Esotouric’s preservation pals and you’ll be kept well informed about Los Angeles cultural history news, threatened landmarks that need your help, newly discovered photo archives, vintage streetlights lost and found, “corruption corner” updates on L.A.
 City Hall, and offbeat local lore you won’t find anywhere else.
 Let Esotouric be your personal librarians collecting everything worth knowing about the most fascinating city in the world.